-We next determine how the exchange rate and bond yields respond to changes in the demand for foreign currency and bonds.
+We next determine how the exchange rate and bond yields respond to changes in the demand for foreign currency, home bonds, and foreign bonds.
 Since we assume no demand risk in this section, we take the demand changes to be unanticipated and one-off.
-Demand changes by currency traders correspond to shocks to the demand factor $\gamma_t$ .
-Demand changes by bond investors in country j correspond to shocks to the demand factor $\beta{jt}$ .
+Demand changes by currency traders correspond to shocks to the currency demand factor γ_t .
+Demand changes by bond investors in country j correspond to shocks to the country j bond demand factor β{jt} .
 Following the shocks, the demand factors revert deterministically to their mean of zero.
-The effects of unanticipated and one-off shocks are the limit of those under anticipated and recurring shocks (Section 5) when the shocks' variance goes to zero.

-Without loss of generality, we take $\theta_e$ to be positive, which means that an increase in $\gamma_e$ corresponds to a drop in demand for foreign currency.
-We take $\theta_j(\tau)$ to be positive for all $\tau$ , which means that an increase in $\beta{jt}$ corresponds to a drop in demand for the bonds of country j.
+Without loss of generality, we take θ_e to be positive, which means that an increase in γ_t corresponds to a drop in demand for foreign currency.
+We take $\theta_j(\tau)$ to be positive for all τ , which means that an increase in β{jt} corresponds to a drop in demand for the bonds of country j.

 Proposition 4.3.
-Suppose that arbitrage is segmented, $\theta_e > 0$ and $\theta_i(\tau) > 0$ for all $\tau$ .
+Suppose that arbitrage is segmented, $\theta_e > 0$ and $\theta_j(\tau) > 0$ for all τ .

-- An unanticipated one-off drop in currency traders' demand for foreign currency (increase in $\gamma_e$ ) causes the foreign currency to depreciate if currency traders are risk-averse ( $a_e > 0$ ).
-It has no effect on bond yields. - An unanticipated one-off drop in investor demand for the bonds of country j (increase in βjt) raises bond yields in country j if bond arbitrageurs in that country are riskaverse (aj > 0).
+- An unanticipated one-off drop in currency traders' demand for foreign currency (increase in γ_t) causes the foreign currency to depreciate if currency arbitrageurs are risk-averse ($a_e > 0$).
+It has no effect on bond yields. - An unanticipated one-off drop in investor demand for the bonds of country j (increase in β{jt}) raises bond yields in country j if bond arbitrageurs in that country are risk-averse $(a_j > 0)$.
 It has no effect on bond yields in the other country and on the exchange rate.